scholarslab/clockwork/sonification.md

 </p>

   <p>
-  In these two sonifications, we look at the lowest hourly wage legally permissible in May of 2014, the highest hourly wage in May of 2014 (an anesthesiologist, according to the <a href="http://www.bls.gov/oes/2014/may/oes_nat.htm#00-0000">Bureau of Labor Statistics</a>), and the total cost of a year's worth of a commodity (gas or milk).
-There are two variables within the sonification: frequency of notes and pitch.
-The two pitches represent the hourly wage of the minimum wage worker and the anesthesiologist.
-Every note represents an hour worked.
+  In these second two sonifications, we look at the lowest hourly wage legally permissible in May of 2014, the highest hourly wage in May of 2014 (earned by an anesthesiologist, according to the <a href="http://www.bls.gov/oes/2014/may/oes_nat.htm#00-0000">Bureau of Labor Statistics</a>), and the total cost of a year's worth of a commodity (gas or milk).
+There are two variables within the sonification: pitch and iteration of pitch.
+The two pitches represent the purchasing power of the hourly wage of a minimum wage worker and the hourly wage of an anesthesiologist.
+Every pitch iteration represents an hour worked.
 When the notes stop sounding, the year's worth of the commodity in question has been paid for.
   </p>

 <p class="desc">